 Faculty who are interested in having PA support for their PBL course in Spring 2023 should complete this application form by November 18, 2022.

 The CCE is a partner in campus efforts to support Project-Based Learning as a high-impact pedagogy.
-For the Fall 2022 semester, we are collaborating with the Center for Teaching, Learning, and Research to train a cohort of Project-Based Learning (PBL) Project Assistants that will allow all faculty to obtain this needed support for not only projects with external community-partnerships but also those including public products, a core component of all PBL courses.
+For the Spring 2023 semester, we continue our collaboration with the Center for Teaching, Learning, and Research to train a cohort of Project-Based Learning (PBL) Project Assistants that will allow all faculty to obtain this needed support for not only projects with external community-partnerships but also those including public products, a core component of all PBL courses.

 For more Middlebury College-specific resources for faculty, visit the Center for Teaching, Learning, and Research.